dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis.md

 uid: fundamentals/minimal-apis
 ---

-# Minimal APIs overview
+# Minimal APIs quick reference

 :::moniker range="= aspnetcore-6.0"

 This document:

-* Provides a single-page cheat sheet demonstrating how to use minimal APIs.
+* Provides a quick reference for minimal APIs.
 * Is intended for experienced developers.
 For an introduction, see <xref:tutorials/min-web-api>

 The minimal APIs consist of: